egXcoder/Study-Repository/oop/readme.md

 Coupling → how much modules rely on each other externally.
 👉 Good design aims for high cohesion (each class does one thing well) and low coupling (class don’t heavily depend on each other, they depend to contract/interface not concrete implementation or pass value as paramter instead of passing whole class).

-notice: high cohesion doesnt automatically lead to loose couple, they are two different dimensions and you should fight for both separately
+Tip: high cohesion doesnt automatically lead to loose couple, they are two different dimensions and you should fight for both separately

 ## Interfaces